antonsn/remote-fish-feeder/README.md

 - It is simple
 - No need to do 3d printing
-- It is cheap, especially, if you have spare old raspbery with some old webcam
+- It is cheap, especially, if you have spare old raspberry with some old webcam
 - Raspbery powers feeder
 - It looks awesome